mudspringhiker/openstreetmap_datawrangling/ReadMe.md

     Texas => None
     TX 78613 => 78613

-### Cleaning Phone Numbers

-A similar approach to auditing post codes was used to audit the phone numbers (a regex was used).
-I simply chose the xxx-xxx-xxxx format for the phone numbers.
-Some of the results of the audit using a similar code as in the auditing of postcodes, are:

-    512.386.1295 => 512-386-1295
-    512-476-2625 => 512-476-2625
-    Main: (512) 206-1000 Catering: (512) 206-1024 => 512-206-1000

-In the last example above, I resorted to removing the second phone number.
-But to avoid losing data, the .findall() method can be used instead of the .search() method in the regex statement.
-It wasn't done in the project, however.

 ### The "clean" Function

 Instead of using all the functions above individually in the final xml data extraction, particularly in the "shape_element" function, a "clean" function was created and eventually used.